Kristoth/16x2Snake/README.md

 Click the button to start the game, pause, unpause or restart

 Required elements:
-  Arduino Uno or a knock-off
+  Arduino Uno or a knock-off;
-  A 16x2 LCD Alphanumeric Screen
+  A 16x2 LCD Alphanumeric Screen;
-  Potentiometer to control the LCD's backlight
+  Potentiometer to control the LCD's backlight;
-  A Two axis joystick                                    - A0, A1
+  A Two axis joystick                                    - A0, A1;
-  A Pullup Button (potentially included in the joystick) - pin 2 Buzzer or other sound-making device (optional)         - pin 8 A breadboard
+  A Pullup Button (potentially included in the joystick) - pin 2;
+  Buzzer or other sound-making device (optional)         - pin 8;
+  A breadboard;